How is an Easement be Legally Terminated?

 - Expiration of an Easement: In Arizona, an easement can be terminated by the expiration of an agreed upon time event.
 For example, there could be an agreement that an easement will last for 10 years at which time the easement will automatically terminate.

 - Agreement to Terminate an Easement: In Arizona, some easements are terminated by agreement of the owner of the easement.
 Termination by Agreement happens when the owner expressly conveys the easement back to the grantor.
 For example, if Simon owns an easement over Garfunkel’s land, and Garfunkel requests that Simon release the easement, Simon may then execute the termination agreement and convey the easement back to Garfunkel.
 Once this agreement is signed by Simon, then the easement in Arizona land will terminate.

-- Abandonment of an Easement: In Arizona, an easement can be terminated when the owner abandons his right to the easement.
-Usually mere nonuse of an easement is not enough to qualify for termination.
-In Arizona, an easement may be terminated by abandonment only if the owner makes a clear, unequivocal, decisive act to abandon the easement.
+3. Abandonment of an Easement: In Arizona, an easement can be terminated when the owner abandons his right to the easement.
+Usually, mere nonuse of an easement is not enough to qualify for termination.
+An easement may be terminated by abandonment only if the owner makes a clear, unequivocal, decisive act to abandon the easement.

 What is a decisive act to abandon?
 A decisive act to abandon an easement could include creating a new alternate road to enter the property or putting fending/wall or some other time of barrier across the easement.